IthamarBaron/OurSpace/README.md

 - **Pixel Placement**: Users pick a color and place pixels on the grid.
 A cooldown prevents spamming.
 - **Real-Time Updates**: WebSockets ensure everyone sees the latest canvas updates instantly.

+## Acknowledgments

+Inspired by R/Place and built to have some fun with Node.js and web development in jeneral.